 - Make sure you are in the command mode.
 (Hit ESC).

 - Now type the following “:.,+N-1 s/^/#/g”, Where N is the number of lines you want to comment.
-In this case it would be

 :.,+4 s/^/#/g